Types Of Branding Strategies: Key Highlights

 9. Activist Branding

-Activist branding, also known as conscious branding, is a type of branding strategy in which a company aims to brand their business based on their values.
+Activist branding, also known as conscious branding, is when a company aims to brand their business based on their values.

 Companies that seek to improve their brand sentiment, engagement and loyalty, typically among Gen Z and Millennial audiences, tend to incorporate their support for various environmental, social, community or economic causes into their branding strategy.